aionnetwork/aion-docs/developers/apis/ethers-js/_index.md

 - Meta-classes create JavaScript objects from any contract ABI, including ABIv2 and Human-Readable ABI.
 - Connect to Aion nodes through `JSON-RPC`.
 - Tiny (~`88kb` compressed; `284kb` uncompressed).
-- Large collection of test cases which are maintained and added to.
+- A large collection of test cases which are maintained and added to.
 - Fully TypeScript ready, with definition files and full TypeScript source.
 - MIT License (including all dependencies), making it completely open source to do with as you please.